-As multi-disciplinary open access publisher The Saint-Petersburg Theological Academy Pressencourage authors to submit their research work to publish in the respective journals of The Saint-Petersburg Theological Academy Press, and mainly in the journal Khristianskoye Chteniye [Christian Reading].
-The main goal of The Saint-Petersburg Theological Academy Press is to provide a medium for the prompt publication of scientific papers which provide insights into current research.
+As a multi-disciplinary open access publisher, the Saint-Petersburg Theological Academy Press encourages authors to submit their research work to publish in the respective journals of the Saint Petersburg Theological Academy Press, and mainly in the journal Khristianskoye Chteniye [Christian Reading].
+The main goal of the Saint-Petersburg Theological Academy Press is to provide a medium for the prompt publication of scientific papers that contain insights into current research.

-List of journals of The Saint-Petersburg Theological Academy Press see here: https://cyberleninka.ru/publisher/n/avtonomnaya-nekommercheskaya-organizatsiya-izdatelstvo-sankt-peterburgskoy-pravoslavnoy-duhovnoy-akademii
+A list of journals of the Saint-Petersburg Theological Academy Press see here: https://cyberleninka.ru/article/n/the-schooling-of-the-lord-in-the-life-of-the-three-hierarchs.

 ARTICLE SUBMISSION CHECKLIST FOR THE JOURNAL KHRISTIANSKOYE CHTENIYE

 As part of the submission process, authors are requested to check the following:

 - The article should be in Microsoft Word document format (doc.).

 - The article should contain complete details about the corresponding author, including the e-mail address and full postal address.